C00kie-/squirrel.lu/MISP-minimal-config.md

 Once you have MISP [downloaded](https://www.misp-project.org/download/) and installed on your machine, you connect to it with your browser, using the installation credentials.

 :warning:
-Before to do anything : change the password immedialty.
+Before to do anything : change the password immediatly

 Else: make a coffee.